San Francisco tenants get 6-figure buyout to leave luxe unit

-SAN FRANCISCO (AP) — A wealthy San Francisco couple notched a record nearly half-million-dollar buyout to vacate their luxury apartment of three decades, underscoring the lengths some landlords will go to to get rid of long-term tenants in a city with strict rent control and soaring market rents.
+SAN FRANCISCO (AP) — A wealthy San Francisco couple notched a record nearly half-million-dollar buyout to vacate their luxury apartment of three decades, an indication of what some landlords are willing to pay for tenants to give up their longtime home in a city with strict rent control and soaring market rents.

-The $475,000 voluntary buyout is considered to be the largest in city history and reflects the high-value of the apartment.
-The tenants, a couple in their 60s with teenage children, had been paying $12,500 a month recently for a seven-bed, eight-bath apartment.
-It takes up most of a floor in a century-old building with expansive views of the bay, Golden Gate Bridge and nearby Presidio park.
+The $475,000 buyout is considered to be the largest in city history and reflects the high-value of the apartment.
+The tenants, a couple in their 60s with teenage children, had been paying $12,500 a month for a seven-bed, eight-bath apartment consisting of two units.
+It took up most of the top floor in a century-old building with expansive views of the bay, Golden Gate Bridge and nearby Presidio park.
 They declined to be named.

 San Francisco has among the strongest tenant protections in the country, which encourages tenants to hang on to apartments as market prices go up.
 While California has recently adopted rent control and other tenant protections, San Francisco approved its rent control ordinance back in 1979 as a way to alleviate the city’s housing crisis.